CT-Clark/Tragedy-of-the-Commons/README.md

 The simulation is separated into two sections - the world state and the agents.
 Each section is managed by its own script, with the world state and UI managed by the SimScript and each agent managed by its own copy of the AgentScript.

+This project is implemented in Unity 2019.4.20f1 <DX11>.

+To interact with this project all one needs to do is download this repo, import the scene into Unity, and then press play.
+The sliders can only be set during the operation of the simulation.

 ## The World

 The world state is composed of the amount of food produced each discrete time step, the amount of pollution present in the world, and the amount of food left in the world.
 The SimScript also contains all of the configurable elements of the simulation: the amount of food each agent collects when using solar energy, the bonus using fossil fuel energy confers when collecting food, the amount of pollution using fossil fuels produces, the rate at which agents age, and the range agent traits are assigned within when producing new agents.